Estelle Liebling: Vocal pedagogy

-Liebling's pedagogy was routed in the tradition of her teacher Mathilde Marchesi, and continued in the tradition of Marchesi's teacher Manuel García.
+Liebling's pedagogy was rooted in the tradition of her teacher Mathilde Marchesi, and continued in the tradition of Marchesi's teacher Manuel García.
 She published several influential vocal pedagogy texts, including the four-volume method book The Estelle Liebling Vocal Course (1956) with each volume focusing on a different voice type and following a vocal course divided into three parts: "vocal mechanism", "vocal studies", and "diction".
 She utilized a three vocal register understanding of the voice mechanism: chest, medium, and head.
 Much of the pedagogy espoused by Liebling in these volumes is comparable to the pedagogy articulated by Marchesi in her Méthode de chant théorique et pratique (1887), and provides a written record of Liebling's continuation of Marchesi's pedagogical approach.

 Other influential texts included The Estelle Liebling Coloratura Digest and a 1941 revised edition of the vocalises written by Marchesi (titled Thirty Vocalises).
 Columbia University musicologist Sean M. Parr stated her publications and teachings "codified many traditional coloratura cadenzas".